 However, experts argue that al-Qaeda has fragmented over the years into a variety of regional movements that have little connection with one another.

-The Taliban differ from al-Qaeda as many of their principles stem from the traditional Pashtun tribal way of life in Afghanistan, although both practice branches of Sunni Islam.
+The Taliban differ from al-Qaeda as many of their principles stem from the traditional Pashtun tribal way of life in Afghanistan, although both practise branches of Sunni Islam.

-The group came to prominence in Afghanistan in the autumn of 1994, and governed in the country for 5 years, from 1996-2001.
+The group came to prominence in Afghanistan in the autumn of 1994, and governed in the country for five years, from 1996 to 2001.

 Taliban means 'student' in Arabic, and it is widely speculated that the group first emerged from religious seminaries which preached a strict variation of Sunni Islam.